-In the context of incident response, people should be thought of as a potential single point of failure (SPOF).
+In the context of incident response and incident management, people should be thought of as a potential single point of failure (SPOF).
 This is also important to ensure proper load balancing and sustainability; no one person can be accountable for a system 24x7.
 For example, if you know you’ll be out of commission at a certain time, but you happen to be on call, there is a certain level of responsibility to identify how you can still address the issue or find a backfill.

 A few common questions that are important to answer include:

 Do your on-call staff know the rules of engagement of being on-call?

 Do your on-call staff have connectivity during their shift? (wifi, authentication, etc.)